(Updated – August 26, 2020)

 Batch has a very intentional nature and a more holistic perception of preserving, which is evident in the Batch-It recipes.
 These are 2 or more recipes that start out with the same treatment, but yields different preserves.
-See an example of this here.

 This book will help you add more variety to your preserving, to make more from scratch, to waste less while enjoying the process, and not feel like you’ve spent the entire day over a steaming kettle.
 It is clear that they want to help you feel very productive and proud of what you’ve accomplished in your kitchen, no matter how humble it may be!

 Let’s take a closer look at a how Dana & Joel packaged some of those great preserves from the video.
 We love how they color coded the different salts with corresponding lid colors.
 The 4oz. tapered jars are a perfect container for salts, it doesn’t have shoulders so its a perfect style jar for grabbing a pinch of salt.
-The wood fermented hot sauce stands tall in our woozy jars – which range in size from 1.7oz to 10oz.
-The chili oil is packaged in our straight sided 4oz jars.If you are considering gifting some preserves for the holiday, take a tip from Well Preserved, they used paint pens to label – since it washes off when your done, and washi tape & bakers twine to dress these preserves up!
+Joel’s wood fermented hot sauce stands tall in our woozy jars – which range in size from 1.7oz to 10oz.
+His chili oil is packaged in our straight sided 4oz jars.If you are considering gifting some preserves for the holiday, take a tip from Well Preserved, they used paint pens to label – since it washes off when your done, and washi tape & bakers twine to dress these preserves up!

 We’ve received special permission from Dana and Joel to share the recipe for Wood-Fermented Hot Sauce from the Chili Pepper section of the book.